-Many historic properties are located in towns centres and the flight path design principles that seek to avoid population centres have also worked to protect such places from major impact.
+Many historic properties are located in towns centres.
+The flight path design principles seek to avoid population centres and the flight paths design has sought to protect such places from major impact.
 It is inevitable that some properties however will suffer some impact from noise given that in many cases to the west and southwest of WSI the properties are located in rural contexts.
 Any noise mitigation modifications of heritage buildings may involve secondary impacts to their heritage values and individual building assessments and heritage approvals from Heritage NSW may be required prior to such adaptive works.